robertgagnon726/ai-codegen/README.md

 3. **Delete OpenAI API Key**:

 ```
-aitests config delete-key
+aicodegen config delete-key
 ```

 Removes your OpenAI API key from the local configuration.

 ## Options

-### `detect-changes` Options:
+### `tests` Options:
 - **`--output <filePath>`**: Specify the file path to save the generated test cases.
 - **`--model <model>`**: Specify the OpenAI model to use (e.g., `gpt-3.5-turbo`, `gpt-4`).

 ## Advanced Features

 1. **Path Aliases**:
-The tool supports path aliases defined in your configuration file (`aitests.config.json`).
+The tool supports path aliases defined in your configuration file (`aicodegen.config.json`).
 This allows the tool to resolve and include files imported using custom path aliases, providing better context for test generation.

 2. **Import Resolution**:
 The tool can follow relative imports up to a specified depth (`maxImportDepth`) to gather more context for complex codebases.